Foreign interventions by the United States: Cold War

-This program was greatly expanded under President Ronald Reagan as part of the Reagan Doctrine.
-As part of this doctrine, the CIA also supported the UNITA movement in Angola, the Solidarity movement in Poland, the Contra revolt in Nicaragua, and the Khmer People's National Liberation Front in Cambodia.
+Operation Cyclone was greatly expanded under President Ronald Reagan as part of the Reagan Doctrine.
+In accordance to this doctrine, the CIA also supported the UNITA movement in Angola, the Solidarity movement in Poland, the Contras in Nicaragua, and the Khmer People's National Liberation Front in Cambodia.
 U.S. and UN forces later supervised free elections in Cambodia.
-Under Reagan, the US sent troops to Lebanon during the Lebanese Civil War as part of a peace-keeping mission.
-The U.S. withdrew after 241 servicemen were killed in the Beirut barracks bombing.
+Under Reagan, the US sent troops to Lebanon during the Lebanese Civil War as part of a peace-keeping mission, later withdrawing after 241 servicemen were killed in the Beirut barracks bombing.
 In Operation Earnest Will, U.S. warships escorted reflagged Kuwaiti oil tankers to protect them from Iranian attacks during the Iran–Iraq War.
 The United States Navy launched Operation Praying Mantis in retaliation for the Iranian mining of the Persian Gulf during the war and the subsequent damage to an American warship.
 The attack helped pressure Iran to agree to a ceasefire with Iraq later that summer, ending the eight-year war.
 Under Carter and Reagan, the CIA repeatedly intervened to prevent right-wing coups in El Salvador and the U.S. frequently threatened aid suspensions to curtail government atrocities in the Salvadoran Civil War.
 As a result, the death squads made plans to kill the U.S. Ambassador.
 In 1983, after an internal power struggle ended with the deposition and murder of revolutionary Prime Minister Maurice Bishop, the U.S. invaded Grenada in Operation Urgent Fury and held free elections.

-President George H. W. Bush ordered the invasion of Panama (Operation Just Cause) in 1989 and deposed dictator Manuel Noriega.
+In 1989, President George H. W. Bush ordered an invasion of Panama to depose dictator Manuel Noriega in Operation Nifty Package.
+Noriega had been giving military aid to Contra groups in Nicaragua at the request of the US, which in turn tolerated his drug trafficking activities, known since the 1960s.
+Under Bush, the CIA provided Noriega with hundreds of thousands of dollars for his assistance to the groups.
+The DEA was eventually permitted to indict him for drug trafficking after documents regarding the CIA activities in Nicaragua fell into the hands of the Sandinistas.
+He surrendered to US soldiers on January 3, 1990, and was sentenced by a US court to 45 years in prison.